-- Place the trap (Safeguard is our preferred brand and is pictured below) at the feeding area along a wall, fence or bush.
+- Place the trap (Safeguard is our preferred brand of trap) at the feeding area along a wall, fence or bush.
 You can purchase these traps online at www.wildlifecontrolsupplies.com or www.animal-traps.com.
 Zip tie the trap door open so the cats can go in and out of the trap without the door closing.
 You may also remove the back door.
 Doing this will increase your success when actually trapping because the cat will be used to going inside the trap for food.

 - You may also line the trap with newspaper as many cats do not like walking on the wire.
 Fold the newspaper to fit the trap and make sure it does not interfere with the trap door closing.
 Extend the trip plate by taping cardboard 12-18″ inches long and about ½ inch narrower than the inside width of the trap.

 - Withhold food for at least 24-48 hours before trapping.
 This will ensure that the cats are very hungry and willing to enter the trap in search of food.